 - Prepare for the meeting.
-A successful team meeting will have a leader who can facilitate the conversation, but that leader doesn’t have to run the entire meeting.
+A successful team meeting will have a leader who can facilitate the conversation, but that leader doesn't have to run the entire meeting.
 Once you've determined your agenda topics and meeting schedule, communicate with your team if they need to prepare anything in advance.
-This is a great opportunity to give team members a chance to lead discussions, share important updates, offer suggestions and come away with action items for the next meeting, but they won’t be able to do that if they’re not prepared.
-Don’t spring a topic on them at the meeting if you want a productive discussion.
+This is a fantastic opportunity to give team members a chance to lead discussions, share important updates, offer suggestions, and come away with action items for the next meeting, but they won't be able to do that if they're not prepared.
+Don't spring a topic on them at the meeting if you want a productive discussion.
 Bring any additional insight from your skip-level meeting questions.

 - Get better at each weekly meeting.
 Seek feedback from your team on your meeting agenda.
 What worked well and what didn't?
 Use that information to tweak your agenda to what works best for the team and their needs.
-This continuous feedback loop will ensure that your weekly team meetings get better each and every week.
-In the work from home and remote work environment, you should avoid conference calls when possible and use web conferencing software, such as Microsoft Teams or Zoom.
+This continuous feedback loop will ensure that your weekly team meetings get better each week.
+In the work from home and remote teams, you should avoid conference calls when possible and use web conferencing software, such as Microsoft Teams or Zoom.
 Make sure that you start the meeting on time.

-A team meeting should be something the employees look forward to each week — a place where they can share their concerns, share ideas, ask questions, get important information, and feel that they are part of the overall process.
+A team meeting should be something the employees look forward to each week — a place where they can share their concerns, share ideas, ask questions, get valuable information, and feel that they are part of the overall process.
 80% of your weekly meetings should be spent solving problems.
 Here is how to fix weekly meetings.
-Take some time to craft your agenda to make the most of that weekly team meeting slot and treat it as a weekly team building exercise, rather than something that you just have to survive!
+Take some time to craft your agenda to make the most of that weekly team meeting slot and treat it as a weekly team-building exercise rather than something that you just have to survive!

 Photo Credit: iStock by Getty Images